Automatic transmission: 1939–1964: Early hydraulic automatics

 The first automatic transmission to use a torque converter (instead of a fluid coupling) was the Buick Dynaflow, which was introduced for the 1948 model year.
 In normal driving, the Dynaflow used only the top gear, relying on the torque multiplication of the torque convertor at lower speeds.
 The Dynaflow was followed by the Packard Ultramatic in mid-1949 and the Chevrolet Powerglide for the 1950 model year.
 Each of these transmissions had only two forward speeds, relying on the converter for additional torque multiplication.
 In the early 1950s, BorgWarner developed a series of three-speed torque converter automatics for car manufacturers such as American Motors, Ford and Studebaker.
 Chrysler was late in developing its own true automatic, introducing the two-speed torque converter PowerFlite in 1953, and the three-speed TorqueFlite in 1956.
 The latter was the first to utilize the Simpson compound planetary gearset.

-In 1956, the General Motors Hydra-Matic (which still used a fluid coupling) was redesigned based around using two fluid couplings, to allow a "dual range" feature.
-This transmission was called the Controlled Coupling Hydra-Matic, or "Jetway" transmission.
-The original Hydra-Matic remained in production until the mid-1960s.
+In 1956, the General Motors Hydra-Matic (which still used a fluid coupling) was redesigned based around the use of two fluid couplings to provide smoother shifts.
+This transmission was called the Controlled Coupling Hydra-Matic, or "Jetaway" transmission.
+The original Hydra-Matic remained in production until the mid-1960s at GM, with the licensed Rolls-Royce Automatic transmission soldiering on until 1978 on the Rolls-Royce Phantom VI.
 In 1964, General Motors released a new transmission, the Turbo Hydramatic, a three-speed transmission which used a torque convertor.
-The Turbo Hydramatic was among the first to have the basic gear selections (Park, Reverse, Neutral, Drive, Low) which became the standard gear selection used for several decades.
+The Turbo Hydramatic was among the first to have the basic gear selections (park, reverse, neutral, drive, low) which became the standard gear selection used for several decades.

-1965-present: increased ratio count and electronics
+1965–present: increased ratio count and electronics

 By the late 1960s, most of the fluid-coupling two-speed and four-speed transmissions had disappeared in favor of three-speed units with torque converters.
 Also around this time, whale oil was removed from the automatic transmission fluid.
 During the 1980s, automatic transmissions with four gear ratios became increasingly common, and many were equipped with lock-up torque convertors in order to improve fuel economy.

 Electronics began to be more commonly used to control the transmission, replacing mechanical control methods such as spring-loaded valves in the valve body.
 Most systems use solenoids which are controlled by either the engine control unit, or a separate transmission control unit.
 This allows for more precise control of shift points, shift quality, lower shift times and manual control.

+The first five-speed automatic was the Jatco 5R01, introduced in 1989 by Nissan in the Cedric and Gloria, and was electronically controlled.
 The first six-speed automatic was the ZF 6HP26 transmission, which debuted in the 2002 BMW 7 Series (E65).
 The first seven-speed automatic was the Mercedes-Benz 7G-Tronic transmission, which debuted a year later.
 In 2007, the first eight-speed transmission to reach production was the Toyota AA80E transmission.
 The first nine-speed and ten-speed transmissions were the 2013 ZF 9HP transmission and 2017 Toyota Direct Shift-10A (used in the Lexus LC) respectively.